adelmojnr/graphqlApiBoilerplate/README.md

-# A simple boilerplate for create APIs with graphql
+# A simple boilerplate for create GraphQL APIs with express framework